u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/subscriptions/closing.rst

 .. image:: closing/chatter-history-when-a-customer-closes-a-subscription.png
   :align: center
-  :alt: What happens when customers close their subscription in Odoo Subscriptions?
+  :alt: What happens when customers close their subscription in Thrive Bureau ERP Subscriptions?

 .. note::
-   Before closing a subscription, check out our documentation on how to :doc:`Create a quotation using subscription products <../subscriptions>` to understand how subscriptions are managed in the **Odoo Subscriptions** application.
+   Before closing a subscription, check out our documentation on how to :doc:`Create a quotation using subscription products <../subscriptions>` to understand how subscriptions are managed in the **Thrive Bureau ERP Subscriptions** application.

 .. seealso::
    - :doc:`../subscriptions`